dell/csm-docs/content/docs/csidriver/features/powerstore.md

         password: "password"                      # password for connecting to API
         skipCertificateValidation: true                            # use insecure connection or not
         default: true                             # treat current array as a default (would be used by storage classes without arrayIP parameter)
-        blockProtocol: "ISCSI"                    # what SCSI transport protocol use on node side (FC, ISCSI, None, or auto)
+        blockProtocol: "ISCSI"                    # what transport protocol use on node side (FC, ISCSI, NVMeTCP, None, or auto)
         nasName: "nas-server"                     # what NAS must be used for NFS volumes
+		nfsAcls: "0777"                           # (Optional) defines permissions - POSIX mode bits or NFSv4 ACLs, to be set on NFS target mount directory.
+	                                              # NFSv4 ACls are supported for NFSv4 shares on NFSv4 enabled NAS servers only.
+POSIX ACLs are not supported and only POSIX mode bits are supported for NFSv3 shares.
       - endpoint: "https://10.0.0.2/api/rest"
         globalID: "unique"
         username: "user"